*this post contains affiliate links*

 Except be smarter than me and don’t waste time painting the bottoms- that was just dumb.

 The wheels & steering wheel are just black paper plates I got at the dollar store.
 I glued them on with a hot glue gun.
 The tail pipes are toilet paper rolls that I cut in half and spray painted silver.
 They were also put on via hot glue gun.
 But if you can think of a more effective method to get them on I would advise that as there were very few that made it to the end of the party without being knocked or broken off.
 The license plates are full page sticker labels (like these).

 At first I made one license plate to a page, but they looked way too big so after that I changed to 2 to a page and I think that was much more proportional.
-I am happy to personalize up to 20 license plates for you for a fee of $5 (paid via paypal).
+I am happy to personalize up to 20 license plates for you for a fee of $10 (paid via paypal, you receive the digital PDFs).
 Just email me @ firstname.lastname@example.org if you are interested in having these, or any other printables for this party, personalized for your event 🙂

 The racing stripes are just white duct tape (gotta love how easy that is!) and the headlights I spray-painted on with a homemade stencil and yellow spray paint.

 The cars took care of most of the decorations.
 We also had a ticket booth, which I reused from youngest’s circus party (details on how I made it here).
 I have to tell you I was very glad I saved it, despite hubby’s pleadings not to.
 These are the tickets we made (which I am happy to personalize for your event for $7) and printed on cardstock.
 The only thing I forgot was to actually come around and “punch” their tickets as the movie was starting, as I had intended to do 🙁

 We strung some christmas lights around the yard, since it was an “after dark ” party I thought that would add some nice ambiance.
 And of course whats a movie theater without movie posters?
 I just made one: